Nazarene Bible Quizzing: Types of questions

 Each round consists of 20 question: 11 general questions, 4 according-to questions and 1 question from each of the 5 remaining categories – which depend on the predetermined books studied.
-"Situation" questions are only used when the book(s) being studied are that of a story or an actual timeline (Matthew, Luke, John, Acts) – otherwise, "In What Book and Chapter" questions are used in the years where the letters are being studied (Hebrews and 1 and 2 Peter, Romans and James, 1 and 2 Corinthians, Galatians-Ephesians-Philippians-Colossians-Philemon).
+"Situation" questions are only used when there is only one book being studied – otherwise, "In What Book and Chapter" questions are used in the years where the letters are being studied (Hebrews and 1 and 2 Peter, Romans and James, 1 and 2 Corinthians, Galatians-Ephesians-Philippians-Colossians-Philemon).

 The quiz cycle

 The current quiz cycle is determined by the World Bible Quizzing Association and repeats every eight years: